 Best Cut Out Sugar Cookie Recipe

-When I say this is the best cut out sugar cookie recipe, I don’t mean to exaggerate.
-It’s just that it’s truly how I feel about these cookies, which in my opinion, are perfectly sweet, buttery, delicious, crisp yet tender, and most importantly, they hold their shape incredibly well as they bake.
+When I say this is the best cut-out sugar cookie recipe, I don’t mean to exaggerate.
+It’s just that it’s truly how I feel about these cookies, which in my opinion, are perfectly sweet, buttery, and delicious, crisp yet tender, with a soft interior that melts in your mouth.
+Most importantly, the dough holds its shape incredibly well as it bakes, whether you’re making Christmas cookies or everyday sugar cookies for fun.

 Sugar Cookies Recipe